Current-induced spin-orbit torque on the surface of a transition metal dichalcogenide connected to a two-dimensional ferromagnet CrI$_3$: Effects of twisting and gating: Numerical results and discussion

-To achieve qualitative understanding of how the SOT is influenced by twisting in a wide range of the twist angle, we present the colormap of the strength of the $x$-component of the SOT as a function of the twist angle $\theta_{twist}$ and the chemical potential $\mu$ in Fig. \ref{Fig:2} for WSe$_2$- and MoSe$_2$-based bilayers, when $\theta_m$ is set to zero, and $\theta_E=\pi/4$.
-A large discrepancy between the n-type and p-type doping can be apparently seen for both TMDC/CrI$_3$ bilayers.
-Tuning the twist angle between $0^{\circ}$ and $30^\circ$ not only leads to significant changes in the magnitude of the SOT as well as a sign change in p-doped WSe$_2$ and MoSe$_2$-based structures, but also can cause two sign changes in n-doped MoSe$_2$/CrI$_3$ bilayer.
-Most importantly, it is clear that the strength of the SOT in MoSe$_2$-based bilayer is one order of magnitude larger than that of the WSe$_2$-based bilayer.
-The large spin-splitting of the conduction and valence bands due to the intrinsic SOC, $\lambda_c$ and $\lambda_v$, in comparison with those of proximity induced exchange coupling, $B_c$ and $B_v$, are responsible for the large difference between the behavior of the SOT in two TMDCs, which have the same sign in WSe$_2$- and different sign in MoSe$_2$/CrI$_3$ bilayers.
+$Twisting:$In the following, we highlight the extraordinary tunability of the SOT by the effects of the twist-angle.
+To achieve qualitative understanding of how the SOT is influenced by twisting in a wide range of the twist angle, in Fig. \ref{Fig:3}, we present the colormap of the strength of the $x$-component of the SOTs as a function of the twist angle $\theta_{twist}$ and the chemical potential $\mu$ for WSe$_2$- and MoSe$_2$-based bilayers, when $\theta_m$ is set to zero, and $\theta_E=\pi/4$.
+We use the parameters obtained in Ref. \onlinecite{Zollner23} for 7 different twist angles between $0^\circ$ and $30^\circ$, and interpolate the resulting plots using "bicubic" interpolation method.
+Importantly, twisting the TMDC layer relative to the ferromagnetic CrI$_3$ layer produces pronounced modifications in the SOTs.
+This arises predominantly from the twist-dependent evolution of the proximity exchange parameters $B_c$ and $B_v$ reported in Ref. \onlinecite{Zollner23}, which directly modulate both intra and interband SOTs-notably the zero-SOT gap and the sharp peak in n-doped systems- making them to track these changes accordingly since $\bm{\tau}\propto B_{c(v)}$ [see Eq. (\ref{torque})].
+Moreover, the twist-dependent evolution of the gap parameter $\Delta$ plays a key role in determining the $\chi$-band edge energies and the resulting zero-SOT gap [see Fig. \ref{Fig:9} in Appendix \ref{sec:appendix B}].
+Therefore, a large discrepancy between the n-type and p-type doping can be apparently seen for both TMDC/CrI$_3$ bilayers.
+Tuning the twist angle between $0^{\circ}$ and $30^\circ$ induces substantial changes in the magnitude of the intraband spin-orbit torque $\tau_x^{oc}$, accompanied by a sign reversal in p-doped WSe$_2$- and MoSe$_2$-based bilayers, because of the sign change of $B_v$, and two distinct sign changes in the n-doped MoSe$_2$/CrI$_3$ bilayer, depending on the chemical potential [see Figs. \ref{Fig:3}(a) and \ref{Fig:3}(c)].
+As explained before, this discrepancy between the two TMDCs mainly arises from different sign of the spin-orbit coupling parameters in their conduction bands.
+Most notably, as we also saw before, the $\tau_x^{oc}$ strength in MoSe$_2$-based bilayer is approximately one order of magnitude larger than in WSe$_2$ bilayer.
+The intrinsic spin-orbit torque $\tau_x^{in}$ is likewise highly sensitive to twisting of the ferromagnetic layer.
+As shown in Figs. \ref{Fig:3}(b) and \ref{Fig:3}(d), the torque magnitude can change abruptly, with variations exceeding one order of magnitude at certain energies and twist angles, depending on the material and doping type.
+Remarkably, twisting also induces sign reversals of $\tau_x^{in}$ in both MoSe$_2$ and WSe$_2$ bilayers for n- and p-doped regimes.
+Most importantly, the obtained spin-orbit torque ratio $\tau_x^{oc}/\tau_x^{in}$ is on the order of $10^3$ for the WSe$_2$/CrI$_3$ bilayer and reaches approximately $10$ for the MoSe$_2$-based structure.